-- A. If the student is in grade five (5) or below at the time of the expulsion and was expelled for possessing a firearm or threatening another person with a dangerous weapon, the parents, legal guardian, adult student, or emancipated minor may submit a request for reinstatement after sixty (60) school days from the date of expulsion, but the student may not be reinstated before ninety (90) school days from the expulsion date. - B. If the student is in grade five (5) or below at the time of the expulsion and was expelled for a reason other than possessing a firearm or threatening another person with a dangerous weapon, the parents, legal guardian, adult student, or emancipated minor may submit a request for reinstatement at any time, but the student may not be reinstated before ten (10) school days from the expulsion date. - C. If the student is in grade six (6) or above at the time of the expulsion, the parents, legal guardian, adult student, or emancipated minor may submit a request for reinstatement after 150 school days from the date of the expulsion, but the student may not be reinstated before 180 school days from the expulsion date.

-- D. The parent, adult student, or emancipated minor shall submit the request for reinstatement to the School Leader. - E. Within ten (10) school days, the School Leader shall submit the request, together with any other information he/she deems pertinent, to a Board appointed committee consisting of two (2) Board members, a school administrator, a teacher, and a school-parent representative. - F. Within ten (10) school days after being appointed, the committee shall review all pertinent information and submit its recommendation to the Board.
-The recommendation may be for unconditional reinstatement, conditional reinstatement, or non-reinstatement, based on the committee's consideration of the following: - 1.
-The extent to which reinstatement would create a risk of harm to students or school staff; - 2.
-The extent to which reinstatement would create a risk of school or individual liability for the Board or school staff; - 3.
-The age and maturity of the student; - 4.
-The student's school record before the expulsion incident; - 5.
-The student's attitude concerning the expulsion incident; - 6.
-The student's behavior since the expulsion and the prospects for remediation: - 7.
+A. If the student is in grade five (5) or below at the time of the expulsion and was expelled for possessing a firearm or threatening another person with a

+- dangerous weapon, the parents, legal guardian, adult student, or emancipated minor may submit a request for reinstatement after sixty (60) school days from the date of expulsion, but the student may not be reinstated before ninety (90) school days from the expulsion date. - B. If the student is in grade five (5) or below at the time of the expulsion and was expelled for a reason other than possessing a firearm or threatening another person with a dangerous weapon, the parents, legal guardian, or emancipated minor may submit a request for reinstatement at any time, but the student may not be reinstated before ten (10) school days from the expulsion date. - C. If the student is in grade six (6) or above at the time of the expulsion, the parents, legal guardian, adult student, or emancipated minor may submit a request for reinstatement after one hundred and fifty (150) school days from the date of the expulsion, but the student may not be reinstated before one hundred eighty (180) school days from the expulsion date. - D. The parent, adult student, or emancipated minor shall submit the request for reinstatement to the School Leader. - E. Within ten (10) school days after receiving the petition, the Board shall appoint a committee consisting of two (2) Board members, an academy administrator, a teacher, and an academy-parent representative.
+During this time period, the School Leader shall prepare and submit for consideration by the committee information concerning the circumstances of the expulsion and any factors mitigating for or against reinstatement. - F. Within ten (10) school days after being appointed, the committee shall review all pertinent information and submit its recommendation to the Board.
+The recommendation may be for unconditional reinstatement, conditional reinstatement, or non-reinstatement, based on the committee's consideration of the following: - 1. extent to which reinstatement would create a risk of harm to students or academy staff; - 2. extent to which reinstatement would create a risk of academy or individual liability for the Board or academy staff; - age and maturity of the student; - 4. student's academy record before the expulsion incident; - 5. student's attitude concerning the expulsion incident; - 6. student's behavior since the expulsion and the prospects for remediation; - 7.
 The degree of cooperation and support the parent has provided and will provide if the student is reinstated (if the request was filed by a parent), including, but not limited to the parent's receptiveness toward any conditions placed on the reinstatement.
-Such conditions, for example, might include a written agreement by the student and/or a parent who filed the reinstatement request to accomplish the following: - a. abide by a behavior contract involving the student, his/her parents, and an outside agency; - b. participate in an anger management program or other counseling activities; - c. cooperate in processing and discussing periodic progress reviews; - d. meet other conditions deemed appropriate by the committee; - e. accept the consequences for not fulfilling the agreed upon conditions. - 8.
-The committee may also allow the parent, adult student, or emancipated minor to propose conditions as part of the request for reinstatement.
+Such - © National Charter Schools Institute conditions, for example, might include a written agreement by the student and/or a parent who filed the reinstatement request to accomplish the following:

+- a. abide by a behavior contract involving the student, his/her parents, and an outside agency; - b. participate in an anger management program or other counseling activities; - c. cooperate in processing and discussing periodic progress reviews; - d. meet other conditions deemed appropriate by the committee; - e. accept the consequences for not fulfilling the agreed upon conditions. - 8. student's behavior since the expulsion and the prospects for remediation.